MrowrLib/virtual_collections.h/README.md

 These classes have the same interface as the non-templated collections, but they are type safe.

+The compiler will not allow storage of anything other than the specified type.

 There is no abstract base class for the typed collections and you should not store them.
 Instead, store the underlying collection and use `.typed<T>()` to get a typed wrapper as needed.